hashicorp/vscode-terraform/README.md

 ### Syntax Validation

-Terraform configuration files are validated when opened and on change, and invalid code is marked with diagnostics.
+OpenTofu configuration files are validated when opened and on change, and invalid code is marked with diagnostics.

 HCL syntax is checked for e.g. missing control characters like `}`, `"` or others in the wrong place.

 ![](docs/validation-rule-hcl.png)

-Enhanced validation of selected Terraform language constructs in both `*.tf` and `*.tfvars` files based on detected Terraform version and provider versions is also provided.
+Enhanced validation of selected OpenTofu language constructs in both `*.tf` and `*.tfvars` files based on detected OpenTofu version and provider versions is also provided.
 This can highlight deprecations, missing required attributes or blocks, references to undeclared variables and more, [as documented](https://github.com/hashicorp/terraform-ls/blob/main/docs/validation.md#enhanced-validation).

 ![](docs/validation-rule-missing-attribute.png)